Spatial Data

 Differ only in insertion algorithm; aims at constructing a tree of high quality.

-- Nodes with small MBRs
+- Good tree has:- Nodes with small MBRs

 - Nodes with small overlap